Yes, despite being a low-shedding breed, Cavachons do shed! These small dogs also need regular grooming and brushing to keep their coat healthy.

 Cavachons is bred from the King Charles Spaniel and the Bichon Frise.

-The Bichon Frise has a medium-length silky coat that sheds minimally when the seasons change.
+The Bichon Frise has a medium-length soft coat that sheds minimally when the seasons change.

-Dogs that are seasonal shedders shed twice during the year when the weather changes and the temperatures rise or drop significantly.
+Seasonal shedders dogs shed twice during the year when the weather changes and the temperatures rise or drop significantly.

-The first shed of the year takes place in spring when the thicker winter coat sheds to create a much lighter coat for the warm weather.
+The first shed of the year occurs in spring when the thicker winter coat sheds to create a much lighter skin for the warm weather.

-The second shed of the year takes place in fall when the thicker winter coat starts to come in for added protection during the colder months.
+The second year’s shed occurs in fall when the thicker winter coat comes in for added protection during the colder months.

 Cavachon Coat Care

-The Cavachon is not a big shedder but still needs regular grooming, including brushing, bathing, and trimming of fur.
+The Cavachon is not a big shedder but needs regular grooming, brushing, bathing, and fur trimming.

 Cavachons need frequent grooming to keep their coat cut short.
-Grooming is especially important for the hair around the face and eyes.
+Grooming is essential for the hair around the face and eyes.

 Are Cavachons Hypo-Allergenic?

-Since Cavachons do not shed year-round, you will experience much less irritation from pet hair build-up, which is beneficial for allergy sufferers.
+Since Cavachons do not shed year-round, you will experience much less irritation from pet hair build-up, which benefits allergy sufferers.

 Is a Cavachon Good For Allergy-Sufferers?